martinthomson/sup-ai/draft-thomson-aipref-sup.md

 for known labels,
 the automaton selects the labels that applies to a specific usage.

-This includes more general labels.
-For example, a "genai" application would include both "ai" and "tdm" labels.

 The following process can be followed to determine whether that usage is ALLOWED or DENIED according to a preference expression.

-1. Starting with the most general labels, iterate over the recorded value for each label.

-   1. For each of the labels
+1. For each label of interest to the application:

+   1. If the value is UNKNOWN
-      that are more specific than this label, replace any value of UNKNOWN for that more specific label with the value from this (more general) label.
+      and there is a more general label, examine the value for that more general label.

-   2. If all aspects of the usage are covered by more specific labels discard the more general label from the record.
+      1. If the more general label has a value that is not UNKNOWN, use that label instead.

+      2. Otherwise, repeat this process with the next more general label until either a value other than UNKNWON is encountered or there is no more general label.
+      {: type="i"}

+   2. If the value for the label is UNKNOWN, the automaton substitutes a YES or NO value based on its configured policy for missing preferences for the corresponding label.

+   3. If the value for the label is NO, the usage is DENIED and the entire determination process ends.
    {: type="a"}

-2. If the value for any of the remaining labels is UNKNOWN, the automaton substitutes a YES or NO value based on its configured policy for missing preferences for the corresponding label.

-3. If the value for any of the remaining labels is NO, resolve that the indicated preference regarding the usage is DENIED.

-4. Otherwise, resolve that the indicated preference regarding the usage is ALLOWED.
+2. Otherwise, all labels are YES and the indicated preference regarding the usage is ALLOWED.

 In addition to understanding which labels apply to a given usage,